kuopinghsu/FreeRTOS-BTF-Trace/README.md

 ## Trace Compass

-This is a screenshot of <a href="https://www.eclipse.org/tracecompass/"> Trace Compass </a>
+This is a screen shot of <a href="https://www.eclipse.org/tracecompass/"> Trace Compass </a>
 by reading the BTF trace file

 <img src="images/trace-compass.png" alt="trace-compass" width=640>